rerdavies/pipedal/docs/BuildPrerequisites.md

     There is one AUR package:
     sudo paru -S authbind

-Note: in Arch, copyright notices generation won't work, so it needs to be disabled with a cmake argument.
+Note: in the Arch Linux build, copyright notices generation won't work, so it needs to be disabled with a cmake argument.
 Add this to your .vscode/settings.json file:

 ```json
 {